 In this case one or more pieces of evidence maybe incomplete or not show practice at the level applied for.
-The assessor will describe accepted examples and provide constructive feedback when evidence is not enough to demonstrate competence and can be further strengthened for re assessment.
+The assessor will notify you via phone and email and provide constructive feedback when evidence is not enough to demonstrate competence at the level submitted for.